Bakery Style Gluten Free Keto Chocolate Chip Muffins

-I love having Gluten Free Chocolate Chip Muffins ready to go when my kids want a snack, or to tide them over while breakfast gets made.
+I love having these muffins ready to go when my kids want a snack, or to tide them over while breakfast gets made without worrying about spoiling their appetite as there is no sugar.

-A great way to measure chocolate chips is with your heart because you can never have enough chocolate chips in a muffin!
+A great way to measure chocolate chips is with your heart because you can never have enough chocolate chips in these gluten-free muffins!

 Each bite has a melty chocolate bit that goes great with the coconut flour base!

-There is no need for a gluten free all purpose flour with this recipe, just simple ingredients that include coconut flour and sugar free chocolate chips!
+There is no need for a gluten free all-purpose flour with this recipe, just simple ingredients that include coconut flour, sugar free maple syrup and sugar free chocolate chips!

 The best combination of ingredients for gluten free baking yield the best fluffy muffins!